-Enter one or more words you are looking for and click the Search button or hit enter on the keyboard.
+Enter one or more words you are looking for and click the Search icon or hit enter on the keyboard.
 You can choose what type of material you want to find by selecting 'Books and more', 'Articles and more', or 'Everything' from the drop-down menu.
 OneSearch will now look for items containing all of the words you have entered.

 To search for a phrase, wrap quotation marks around your phrase, eg "social exclusion".

 You can search for items that contain at least one of the words or phrases you type in the Search box.
 To do so, type OR between the words or phrases.

 For example, to search for items with the word soccer or the word football, type the following in the search box: soccer OR football.
 Try the advanced search option as this makes it easier to construct complex searches line by line.

 You can exclude items that contain specific words or phrases.
 To do so, type NOT and then type the word or phrase to exclude.

 For example, to search for items with the word football and exclude any of these items with the word soccer, enter the following in the search box: football NOT soccer.

 Note: When using AND, OR, NOT between search terms you must enter them in uppercase letters, otherwise OneSearch will consider them as part of the query.

 You can also use the following wildcard characters in your searches:

 Use a question mark to perform a single character wildcard search.